candu/blog-old/source/_posts/2012-12-21-datafist-exploration-and-analysis.markdown

 ---
 layout: post
 title: "datafist: Exploration And Analysis"
-date: 2012-11-26 21:25
+date: 2012-12-21 07:00
 comments: true
 categories: [datafist, Non-Technical]
 ---

-In this post I introduce datafist, a tool for interactive data analysis. datafist provides visual and gestural actions for building analysis pipelines, making the process of analysis more accessible to non-programmers.
+In this post I introduce datafist, an in-browser tool for visually exploring your data.

 <!-- more -->